-As a graduate of Fleming College's Ecosystem Management Program and current student in the Bachelor of Science Program at Athabasca University, Rochelle has proven to have a strong passion for environmental science and sustainability.
+As a graduate of Fleming College's Ecosystem Management Program and a Bachelor of Science from Athabasca University, Rochelle has proven to have a strong passion for environmental science and sustainability.
 She founded A Greener Future after coordinating a shoreline cleanup in her community and decided that one cleanup per year just wasn't enough.

 Rochelle has held several employment positions related to environmental education at Fleming College, the Riverview Park and Zoo, and the Ontario Federation of Anglers and Hunters.
-Her latest accomplishment was writing and publishing a children's book focused on the harmful effects of litter on wildlife.
+She has published a children's book focused on the harmful effects of litter on wildlife.
 Rochelle is the 2017 Environment Award recipient for the City of Pickering.

 Mike is a graduate of Fleming College's Culinary Management Program.
 He works full time as a sales consultant at Canada Cutlery Inc. He decided to get involved with A Greener Future to expand his environmental awareness and pursue work outside of culinary business.
 Mike is very dedicated to helping to improve our environment, as well as educating himself and others on how we can create positive change.

 "People have the ability to create great change in the world, if we can work together as a community with one common goal in mind, there are no limits to the impact we can have on our environment, not only for us, but for the generations that will follow."